 Directors who are not employees of the Corporation or a subsidiary are paid an annual retainer of \$25,000 and receive \$1,000 for each Board of Directors meeting or committee meeting they attend.
-In addition, in 2007 the chairman of the Audit Committee was paid an annual retainer of \$7,500, the chairman of the Compensation Committee was paid an annual retainer of \$5,000, and the chairman of the Corporate Governance and Nominating Committee was paid an annual retainer of \$5,000.
-Beginning January 1, 2008, the chairman of each of the Audit Committee, the Compensation Committee, and the Corporate Governance and Nominating Committee was paid an annual retainer of \$5,000.
+The chairman of each of the Audit Committee, the Compensation Committee, and the Corporate Governance and Nominating Committee are paid an additional annual retainer of \$7,500.
+The presiding director was paid an additional annual retainer of \$5,000 during the first half of 2008 and thereafter was paid an additional annual retainer of \$12,500.

 Under the Directors Deferred Income and Retirement Plan, a director may elect to defer payment of all or part of his fees for service as a director until he retires as a director.
 Deferred directors' fees may be placed, at the election of the director, in an interest account or a phantom stock account which tracks the Common Stock of the Corporation with dividends (if any), and will be paid with earnings thereon following the retirement of the director.
-Upon retirement, Mr. Christie, Mr. Ducommun and Mr. Mullaney each will receive the annual retainer fee in effect at the time of retirement or at the time of payment, whichever is higher, for life or for a period of years equal to his service as a director prior to 1997 (when the accrual of additional years of service was terminated), whichever is shorter, provided that the director retires after the age of 65, and is not an employee of the Corporation when he retires (the "retirement benefits").
+Upon retirement, Mr. Christie, Mr. Ducommun and Mr. Mullaney each receive the annual retainer fee in effect at the time of retirement or at the time of payment, whichever is higher, for life or for a period of years equal to his service as a director prior to 1997 (when the accrual of additional years of service was terminated), whichever is shorter, provided that the director retires after the age of 65, and is not an employee of the Corporation when he retires (the "retirement benefits").